4neesh/DevBlog/src/posts/007_ChainingImplementation.md

 <br>
 <h5>Using the hash table from the main method</h5>
 <p>
 The main method will begin by instantiating a ChainedHash instance with 8 buckets.
-The instance will then call the put method followed by the <code class="language-java">printEntryLinkedList()</code> method which will will print each entry of the hash table to the console.<br>
+The instance will then call the put method followed by the <code class="language-java">printEntryLinkedList()</code> method which will print each entry of the hash table to the console.<br>
 </p>

 ```java{numberLines: true}